Halva recipe

 Peanut sweetness

-What is necessary:
+What is needed:

-- by the glass peanuts and dates;
+- a glass peanuts and dates;

 - half a glass of honey;

-- a glass of water;
+- glass of water;

 - a couple of spoons of raisins.